 So how wacky is that?
 A person could be forgiven for thinking that the good Doctor has read The Real You Is Skinny, based on his advice!

 Anyhow, I’m not here making any type of accusation, nor do I try to flatter myself.
-All I wanted to point out is, once again, it doesn’t matter what the SJW Mafia thinks!
+All I wanted to point out is, once again, it doesn’t matter what the Thought Police think!
 It doesn’t matter what “They” say—my methods work, they work fast, and they are healthful when done correctly.

 I wish you much success <333

-To check out prices, reviews, and content of either or both books, click/tap on the pictures below to be taken to the books’ Amazon pages.
-Dr. Mosley’s book is currently the #1 new release in medical books.
-Mine is #1 in … uh, many of my readers’ hearts! 🙂
+To check out prices, reviews, and content of either or both book, click/tap on the pictures below to be taken to the books’ Amazon pages.
+At the time I wrote this, Dr. Mosley’s book was the #1 new release in medical books.
+Mine is #1 in … uh, many of my readers’ hearts!